 These provisions are in line with the de minimis rule introduced by the AIFM Directive.
-A voluntary licensing by the asset manager is possible.
 In addition, FINMA may partially or completely exempt asset managers of foreign funds from provisions of the revised CISA, on request, in certain justified cases.